brentyi/jax_dataclasses/README.md

 `dataclasses.dataclass`:

 - <code>jax_dataclasses.<strong>dataclass</strong></code> has the same interface
-  as `dataclasses.dataclass`, but also register a class as a PyTree.
+  as `dataclasses.dataclass`, but also register a class as a pytree.
 - <code>jax_dataclasses.<strong>static_field</strong></code> has the same
   interface as `dataclasses.field`, but will also mark the field as static.
-In a PyTree node, static fields are treated as part of the treedef instead of as a child of the node.
+In a pytree node, static fields are treated as part of the treedef instead of as a child of the node.

 We also provide several aliases: